Dirtbagging and Climbing in Leonidio, Greece

 Dirtbagging in Leonidio

-There are lots of camper vans in Leonidio; on the dirt roads to some of the crags, on the side of the road on the valley leading up to the mountain, by the beach… But our van was not converted, remember?
+There are lots of camper vans in Leonidio; on the dirt roads on the way to some of the crags, on the side of the road on the valley leading up to the mountain, by the beach… But our van was not converted, remember?
 Two of us were sleeping in a tent, another one in a tiny, half-torn tent, and the fourth in the van.
 The landscape in Leonidio is steep and rocky, not exactly camping material.

 We drove around for some time before we found an abandoned olive grove near Poulithra.
 We asked a local if we could sleep there, and he said no problem.
 So there it was, our crew of dirtbags on the eastern Peloponnese coast, nestling in the bushes.